prohto/ltvar/README.md

 ```
 mkdir <build path>
 cd <build path>
-cmake -DCMAKE_BUILD_TYPE=Testing <path to the cloned repository>
+cmake -DCMAKE_BUILD_TYPE=Testing <path to cloned repository>
 make
 ```

 ## Unit Test
-This project was developed following the TDD rules, so you will find test for almost any single line of code in the project.
+This project was developed following TDD rules, so you will find tests for almost any single line of code in the project.
 To run the tests you have to build the project for testing.

-### Running the test
+### Running tests
 ```
 cd <build path>/utest
 make utest
 ```

 ### Generating coverage analysis
-It is posible to generate a report of how much code was covered by the test, to do so follow the next command:
+It is posible to generate a report of how much code was covered by the tests, to do so follow the next commands:

 ```
 cd <build path>/utest